tailix/libclayer/README.md

 ```
 ./autogen.sh # if present
-./configure --enable-fixtures --enable-checks # or --enable-checks-all, but see prerequisites
+./configure --enable-checks # or --enable-checks-all, but see prerequisites
 make
 ```